VictorZhang2014/free-google-translate/README.md

 ```

 # The Do's and Don'ts
-- 1.You will get `429 Too many requests` error if you request so many times simultaneously
+- 1.You will get `429 Too many requests` error if you send too many simultaneous requests from a single IP address
   - Suggested Solution: To avoid requests in just one IP address, you can put the requesting code in every client (app on device), then it will bypass the IP restriction
 - 2.The api service is unavailable if you send large amount of requests at the same time.